rdegges/rdegges-blog/articles/2011/tracking-call-data-with-django-tropo.md

-% Tracking Call Data with django-tropo
-%
-%

-# Tracking Call Data with django-tropo
+Title: Tracking Call Data with django-tropo
+Date: 2011-01-03 07:00
+Author: Randall Degges

 This article is my attempt to explain how django-tropo implements call tracking.
 If you don’t know what django-tropo is, you may want to first read my [previous